Religion in Tunisia: Islam

-Islam was the official religion of Tunisia until 2022.
-Later it was removed as the official religion.
+Islam was the official religion of Tunisia until 2022, when it was removed as the official religion.
 The majority of Tunisians consider themselves to be Muslim, who according to the Pew Research Center 58% identify themselves as Sunni Muslims, while 40% say they are only Muslims without affiliation to any sect.

 The government controls and subsidizes mosques and pays the salaries of prayer leaders.
 The President appoints the Grand Mufti of the Republic.
 The 1988 Law on Mosques provides that only personnel appointed by the Government may lead activities in mosques and stipulates that mosques must remain closed except during prayer times and other authorized religious ceremonies, such as marriages or funerals.
 Some people may be interrogated just for associating or being seen in the street with practicing Muslims.
 New mosques may be built in accordance with national urban planning regulations; however, upon completion, they become the property of the Government.
 The Government also partially subsidizes the Jewish community.

 Sufism is popular throughout Tunisia, both among orthodox Sunni Muslims and among minority sects.
 The Shadhili Order is of particular importance in Tunisia, as it is elsewhere in North Africa.
 Also as elsewhere in North Africa, Sufism in Tunisia is characterised by "Maraboutic" traditions.
 The Muslim holidays of Eid al-Adha, Eid al-Fitr, and Mawlid are considered national holidays in Tunisia.